-Infection control is the office protocol implemented to reduce the possibility of germs spreading.
-Proper infection control is important to everyone’s safety including the staff, the doctor and patients.
-Infection control is something that must be exercised daily to ensure everyone’s safety.
-We take numerous measures to ensure proper infection control and here is some of our infection protocol guideline:
+Infection control refers to dental office protocol implemented to reduce the possibility of germs spreading.
+Proper infection control is important to everyone’s safety, including the staff, doctor and patients.
+Infection control is something that must be exercised at all times and we take numerous measures to ensure proper infection control.
+Here are some of our infection protocol guideline:

 Protective Personal Equipment

-We use protective personal equipment (PPE) like disposable gloves, face masks and eye gear to reduce spread of germs.
-Protective personal equipment work to protect both patients and staff from cross contamination.
+Protective personal equipment protect patients and staff from cross contamination.
+We use protective personal equipment (PPE) like disposable gloves, face masks, and eye gear to reduce the spread of germs.

 Designated Sharps Container

-Once needles are used, they are properly disposed in designated sharps containers.
-We also practice aseptic injection techniques which minimizes needle pricks.
+Used needles and other sharp objects are properly disposed in designated sharps containers.
+We practice aseptic injection techniques to eliminate the possibility of accidental needle pricks.

-You will notice that we place disposable protective barriers on all surfaces which come into contact with patients.
-Barriers are switched between patients and prevent cross contamination of germs.
+We place disposable protective barriers on all surfaces which may come into contact with patients.
+Barriers are switched between each patient to prevent cross contamination.

-We clean our office daily and clean up each room in between patients.
-Plus, we purge and flush water lines at the beginning of each day and in-between patients.
-This helps flush out our water system to prevent cross contamination.
+We clean our rooms thoroughly in between patients.
+We purge and flush water lines at the beginning of each day as well as in between patients.
+This helps flush out the water system to prevent cross contamination.

-Disposable equipment, such as suction, barriers and guaze, are discarded after each and every use.
-For each patient we use a brand new set of suction, spray, tray cover, barrier, etc. Any disposable item that is touched will be discarded afterwards, regardless of whether it was used or not.
+Disposable equipment, such as suctions, barriers, and guazes, are discarded after each use.
+We use a brand new suction, spray, tray cover, barrier, etc. for each patient.
+Any disposable item that is touched will be discarded afterward, regardless of whether it was used or not.

 As you can see, we take your health and safety very seriously.
-After all, by protecting you from cross contamination we also protect ourselves.
-If you have questions about our infection control protocol please contact us via email.
-We will be happy to provide you with a copy of our office infection control protocol upon request.
+After all, by protecting you from cross contamination we’re also protecting ourselves!
+If you have questions about our infection control protocol please contact us via e-mail.
+We’ll be glad to provide you with a copy of our office infection control protocol upon request.